topper-123/Articles/New-interesting-data-types-in-Python3.rst

     >>> data_bag.choice()
     (b, 2)

-This subclassing of  ``types.SimpleNamespace`` is  not revolutionary really, but it can save on a few lines of text in some common cases, which is nice.
+This subclassing of ``types.SimpleNamespace`` is not revolutionary really, but it can save on a few lines of text in some very common cases, which is nice.
 See the `docs <https://docs.python.org/3/library/types.html#types.SimpleNamespace>`_ for details.

 Conclusion
 ------------